Linking a resource to a backup policy

 -

-View the description of the CLI command to link a VM or BareMetal server to a backup policy:
+See the description of the CLI command for linking a BareMetal resource to a backup policy:

 yc backup policy apply --help -

-Get the ID of the policy to link the VM or BareMetal server to:
+Get the ID of the backup policy you want to link a resource to:

 yc backup policy listResult: